infinitered/react-native-mlkit/packages/docusaurus/docs/docs/face-detection/api.md

 ## Hooks

 :::tip
-All of these hooks must be called inside an `RNMLKitFaceDetectionContextProvider`.
+All of these hooks must be called inside an `FaceDetectionProvider`.
 :::

 ### `useFacesInPhoto`